Biden's win means some Guantanamo prisoners may be released

 Guantanamo was once a source of global outrage and a symbol of US excess in response to terrorism.
 But it largely faded from the headlines after President Barack Obama failed to close it, even as 40 men continue to be detained there.

-Those pushing for its closure now see a window of opportunity, hoping Biden's administration will find a way to prosecute those who can be prosecuted and release the rest, extricating the US from a detention centre that costs more than US$445 million per year.
+Those pushing for its closure now see a window of opportunity, hoping Biden's Administration will find a way to prosecute those who can be prosecuted and release the rest, extricating the US from a detention centre that costs more than $445 million per year.

 Biden's precise intentions for Guantanamo remain unclear.
 Transition spokesman Ned Price said the president-elect supports closing it, but it would be inappropriate to discuss his plans in detail before he's in office.